sholsapp/gallocy/README.md

-You're probably already using most of these things if you're running on an operating system released after 2015, but if not, setup one in a virtual machine and remote in for your development work (hint: we develop on OS X and remote into a Debian 8.2 virtual machine running in VirtualBox).
+You're probably already using most of these things if you're running on an operating system released after 2015, but if not, setup one in a virtual machine and remote in for your development work (hint: we develop on OS X and remote into a Debian 8.2 (glibc 2.19) virtual machine running in VirtualBox).

 ## getting started